-Generally, Sectoral Ministries are responsible for investment policy issues related to relevant sectors.
-Some Ministries such as those responsible for Agriculture, Health, and Tourism are also involved in the issuance of Licenses and permits.
-Government Institutions under respective Ministry's (agencies and Authorities) are responsible for the registration of projects, registration of the business, and issuance of Licenses and permits.
+Generally, sectoral ministries are responsible for investment policy issues related to relevant sectors.
+Some ministries, such as those responsible for agriculture, health, and tourism, are also involved in the issuance of licenses and permits.
+Government institutions under respective ministries's (agencies and authorities) are responsible for the registration of projects, the registration of businesses, and the issuance of licenses and permits.

-Investments in the mining sector are approved by the Ministry of Minerals and its Agencies including the Mining Commission.
+Investments in the mining sector are approved by the Ministry of Minerals and its agencies, including the Mining Commission.
 Investments in the energy sector (electricity, oil, and gas) are implemented through the Ministry of Energy and its agencies.
-Investors seeking partnerships with the government, especially for infrastructure projects, are approved through the Public and Private Partnership (PPP) Centre under the Ministry of Finance.
-Additionally, Investors seeking to venture into PPP Projects in primary industries (Industries that produce tools or equipment for industries or other sectors) can join hand with the National Development Corporation (NDC).
+Investors seeking partnerships with the government, especially for infrastructure projects, are approved through the Public and Private Partnership (PPP) Center under the Ministry of Finance.
+Additionally, investors seeking to venture into PPP projects in primary industries (industries that produce tools or equipment for industries or other sectors) can join hands with the National Development Corporation (NDC).